 On my quest to lighten things up after my carb binge the last few weeks, this Delicata Squash Salad is exactly what I want!

-All the roasted delicata squash, tons of peppery arugula, some salty cheese (which is optional if you’re doing the Whole 30 this month like every single person in my life besides me!), pistachios to give it some crunch and more!
+All the roasted delicata squash, tons of peppery arugula, some salty cheese, pistachios to give it some crunch and more!
 It’s perfect.
-It’s lunch, it’s dinner, it’s leftovers.
-It’s really everything you could want in a main course salad this time of year.
+Although the cheese is optional if you’re doing the Whole 30 this month like every single person in my life besides me!
+Works for lunch, or dinner, and most definitely leftovers.
+And it’s really everything you could want in a main course salad this time of year.

 And if you haven’t gotten on the delicata squash train – what are you waiting for?!?
 It’s so good, so easy to prep, and there is NO PEELING, which is legit the worst part about prepping some forms of squash.
 So delicata for the win all day, every day.
 Get into this one guys… you won’t be disappointed.